Frequently asked questions

 - Link will issue a Certificate of Inscription confirming the investment details (usually within 7 to 10 business days), and

-- Link will also send your signed immigration form to the Department of Immigration and Border Protection, who will then process the applicable form and contact you.
+- Link will also send your signed immigration form to the Department of Home Affairs, who will then process the applicable form and contact you.

 Once you receive confirmation that the investment has started all enquiries are to be directed to Link (details are below).